CormacRaftery/EmergingTechnologies/README.md

 #### Using GIT
-Ensure Git is installed https://git-scm.com/downloads avigate to target directory of project in CMD
+Ensure Git is installed https://git-scm.com/downloads Navigate to target directory of project in CMD
 Git clone https://github.com/CormacRaftery/EmergingTechnologies.git

 #### Run this project